 What is CPC Certification?

-While coursework and years of industry experience can be enough for a successful career in medical coding, the Certified Professional Coder (CPC) certification from the AAPC — formerly known as the American Academy of Professional Coders — provides a big leg up.
+The Certified Professional Coder (CPC) certification from the AAPC — formerly known as the American Academy of Professional Coders — provides a big leg up.
 To earn this certification, you must:

 - You must take an exam covering 24 different areas, including medical terminology, diagnostic codes, coding guidelines and specific coding for more than a dozen specific fields.